 Learning drives the process of development.
-People have to learn how to live in the world as individuals, families and communities in new ways that are life-preserving and life-enhancing.
+People have to learn how to live in the world as individuals, families, and communities in new ways that are life-preserving and life-enhancing.
 Learning is the fundamental dynamic of human development.

-Finally, it is important to stress that these Sixteen Guiding Principles, as with all life, are in draft.
+Finally, it is important to stress that these Sixteen Guiding Principles, as with all life, are in the draft.
 They are not the last word.
 We have certainly not learned all that we have to learn.
 New guiding principles will emerge, and new insights about the meaning of the guiding principles we already know will come to light.
 Consider this an invitation to dialogue.

 An Indigenous Perspective

 The Indigenous Peoples of Mother Earth, who still have a connection to their land, language, culture, history and spiritual traditions, are the poorest and most socially and politically marginalized populations in every country in which they reside.
-They have the poorest health, the worst levels of infant and child mortality, they are the most exposed and vulnerable to environmental pollutants, they have the lowest levels of education and the highest levels of perceived powerlessness, political oppression and frustration.
+They have the poorest health, the worst levels of infant and child mortality, they are the most exposed and vulnerable to environmental pollutants, they have the lowest levels of education and the highest levels of perceived powerlessness, political oppression, and frustration.

 Indeed, many Indigenous Peoples have been, and are still being, pushed into extremes of poverty and misery, or even to the brink of extinction in some regions, all in the name of “progress” or “development.”
 Many have been forced to leave their traditional lands, sometimes at gunpoint, after having been falsely accused of being “rebels” (or, more recently, “terrorists”) by those who intended to profit from the seizure of Indigenous land.
 Indigenous land holds much of the world’s remaining natural resources, including oil and gas as well as a host of other minerals, forest products, and, of course, water which, as the foundation of all life, is increasingly being commodified.

-Millions of Indigenous Peoples have watched helplessly as their traditional means of livelihood were wiped out by unsustainable environmental practices used by large transnational fishing, timber, oil, and mining corporations, by plantation style agricultural operations, and by large government-subsidized agribusiness corporations usurping agricultural markets in their countries.
-Hundreds of thousands of Indigenous small farmers can no longer earn a basic income because of the intentional destruction of local agricultural markets through predatory global trade practices dictated by the agribusiness industry.
+Millions of Indigenous Peoples have watched helplessly as their traditional means of livelihood were wiped out by unsustainable environmental practices used by sizeable transnational fishing, timber, oil, and mining corporations, by plantation style agricultural operations, and by sizeable government-subsidized agribusiness corporations usurping agricultural markets in their countries.
+Hundreds of thousands of Indigenous small farmers can no longer earn a basic income because of the intentional destruction of local agrarian markets through predatory global trade practices dictated by the agribusiness industry.
 These farmers have joined the millions of illegal immigrants flooding into the United States.
 When viewed through the eyes of Indigenous people, these conditions are not exaggerations; they are the unembellished facts of life.

 An Indigenous Response

 Indigenous Peoples have traditions rooted in community, sharing, reciprocity and mutual responsibility somewhat akin to the political philosophies at the foundation of the Canadian confederation: namely, that every person is a “trust of the whole,” and as such holds rights and privileges as well as responsibilities.
-For example, it is likely that many Indigenous movements will oppose private ownership of natural resources, but would support development of these resources if the community benefits.
+For example, it is likely that many Indigenous movements will oppose private ownership of natural resources, but would support the development of these resources if the community benefits.